abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

 > There is **no difference** in functionality between these approaches.
 AddAzureAD is an abstracted way of OpenIdConnection ([source](https://github.com/dotnet/aspnetcore/blob/c56aa320c32ee5429d60647782c91d53ac765865/src/Azure/AzureAD/Authentication.AzureAD.UI/src/AzureADAuthenticationBuilderExtensions.cs#L122)) with predefined cookie settings.
 >
-> However there are key differences in integration to ABP applications because of defaultly configurated signin schemes which will be explained below.
+> However there are key differences in integration to ABP applications because of default configurated signin schemes which will be explained below.

 ## 1. AddAzureAD